 Crispy rice omelette

 Another recipe based on Japanese omuraisu.
-This is how it is cooked in America.
-Try to cook and you.
+This is roughly how it is prepared in America.
+Try it yourself.
 Ingredients:

 • Eggs - 6 pieces;